react-native-maps/react-native-maps/docs/installation.md

 ## Using the new Google Maps Renderer

 As of version 18.0.0 of the Maps SDK for Android an upgraded map renderer is available.
 All of its improvements can be found [here](https://developers.google.com/maps/documentation/android-sdk/renderer).
-The new renderer will become the default through a progressive rollout starting in March 2022 at the earliest.
+The new renderer will become the default through a progressive rollout starting in June 2022 at the earliest.

 To opt in to the new renderer add the following code in your entry file (e.g. App.js):